5 Tips to Prepare for a Successful VBAC

 Build a personal support system.

 Having people in your life that you can talk to, and that believe in what your doing, is an important factor in your VBAC attempt.
 If you don’t have a support system, now is an excellent time to find one and there are plenty of online resources that can help.
 Talk to as many VBAC mamas as possible to get the advice and support you need.
-Finding other women to talk about what you’re going through, and hearing success stories can help.
+Finding other people to talk about what you’re going through, and hearing success stories can help.